jchildree/Elevator-Project/README.md

 ## Assumptions:
 - The elevator always moves directly from one floor to the next, without stopping until all entered floors are reached.
-- Assumes each floor is after the other, with no skipped floor between them.
+- Assumes each floor is after the other, with no skipped floors expected between them (e.g., 1, 2, 3, 4; not 1, 4, 6, 9).
 - The time to travel between any two floors is set to a fixed 10 seconds.

 ## Example: